PiyushBagani15/terraform-with-gcp/Task-1/README.md

 # Terraform with GCP - Task 1

 ## Overview
-This repository contains the Terraform configuration files used for Task 1 in our series of tasks designed to automate the provisioning of infrastructure on Google Cloud Platform (GCP) using Terraform.
-This task demonstrates how to set up a basic cloud infrastructure which includes features like [specify features, e.g., VM instances, networking components, etc.].
+This repository contains the Terraform configuration files used for Task 1 in our series of tasks designed to automate the provisioning of infrastructure on the Google Cloud Platform (GCP) using Terraform.
+This task demonstrates how to set up a basic cloud run service in GCP.

 ## Prerequisites
 Before you begin, ensure you have the following prerequisites installed and set up: